kyle9021/pcee_compute_api_find_container_software_packages/README.md

 # Assumptions

 * You're using PRISMA CLOUD ENTERPRISE EDTION
-* You're using an Ubuntu 20.04 VM to run this from
+* You're using a LINUX DISTRO to run this from, (giving instructions for debian distros with apt)
 * You understand how to harden this script for production environments

   * The biggest suggestion here is to not save the script with your secret key and access key in it.
 A better way to do this might be to have a seperate script which exports those credentials as environmental variables.
 My goal with this script is to simplify the process for those who are learning to work with the Prisma Cloud Enterprise Edition API.